 The Information Services Disability Information Officer is reviewing the accessibility of the system for disabled users.
-In addition all feedback will be monitored and acted upon to ensure there is no negative impact on any protected characteristics and to record any positive impacts.
+In addition all feedback will be monitored and acted upon to ensure there is no negative impact on any protected characteristics.

 13. Are there any other points to note regarding the potential or actual impact of applying the policy or practice, with regard to the need to eliminate discrimination, advance equality and promote good relations?
 If so, note these here.